randy3k/Terminus/README.md

 ### User Key Bindings

-There are various key bindings which you may found useful.
+There are various key bindings which you may find useful.

-- run `Perferences: Terminus Key Bindings`
+- run `Preferences: Terminus Key Bindings`

 - toggle terminal panel
 ```js